SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Since many older adults experience a change in vision as they age,1 I was happy to see that the user guide was printed in nice big font.
-The first step in the instructions was to activate the Lively Flip.
-The activation guide gave me two options for this: online or by phone.
-I wanted to activate my phone online, but when I navigated to the activation page on the Lively website, I was given an activation phone number to call.
-So, I'll save you some time: Activate your Lively Flip by calling the number listed in the activation guide.
+The first step in the instructions was to activate the Jitterbug Flip2 – either online or by phone.
+I tried activating my phone online, but the website just gave me an activation number to call.
+So, I'll save you some time: Activate your Jitterbug Flip2 by calling the number listed in the activation guide.

 |Value Talk & Text||300||$0.10 each||$14.99 per month|